nepi-engine/nepi_edge_sdk_base/README.md

 Bug reports, feature requests, and source code contributions (in the form of pull requests) are gladly accepted!

 ### Who do I talk to? ###
-At present, all user contributions and requests are vetted by Numurus technical staff, so you can use any convenient mechanism to contact us.
+At present, all user contributions and requests are vetted by Numurus technical staff, so you can use any convenient mechanism to contact us.# nepi_edge_sdk_idx